 Many people are terrified of sharks, which is understandable due to the negative media portrayal of them.
-Most depictions and coverage of sharks suggests that they are violent, dangerous creatures that kill indiscriminately.
+Most depictions and coverage of sharks suggest that they are violent, dangerous creatures that kill indiscriminately.
 However, sharks actually have a natural fear of humans and only attack when they mistake humans for marine animals.
-Furthermore, humans kill way more sharks every year than sharks kill humans (the difference is hundreds vs. millions.)
+Furthermore, humans kill way more sharks every year than sharks kill humans (the difference is tens vs. millions.)

 Check out these 10 amazing videos of shark and ocean conservationists interacting with sharks.
 They will completely change your perception of sharks and make you develop an appreciation for these misunderstood animals.

 1. Diver, Iñaki Aizpun, Removes Net from Shark’s Mouth